stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 ---
 layout: post
-title:  "Trying out Google's Scalable Nearest Neighbors with Docker"
+title:  "Setting up Google's Scalable Nearest Neighbors with Docker"
 date:   2020-12-29 00:00:00 -0800
 categories: scann ai ml
 published: true
 ---
 <h3> Intro to ScaNN and Approximate Nearest Neighbors</h3>

-For a recent project, I looked into Google's [ScaNN (Scalable Nearest Neighbors)][1] algorithm.
+For a recent project, I used Google's [ScaNN (Scalable Nearest Neighbors)][1] algorithm.
 It is an algorithm that came out of Google Research that can be used for many applications, including search and machine learning.
-In this blog post, I want to give a bit of motivation for using ScaNN and other Approximate Nearest Neighbors (ANN) methods without going into the math, and then give you the docker configuration and commands you need to get it up and running and try it out yourself.
+In this blog post, I give a bit of motivation for using ScaNN and other Approximate Nearest Neighbors (ANN) methods without going into the math, and then give you the docker configuration and commands you need to get it up and running and try it out yourself.

 <b>Nearest Neighbors</b> algorithms are used to search for objects (vectors) that are near to a query object.

+Traditional nearest neighbors searches traverse through all potential target objects and calculate the exact distance to find the closest objects.
+Modern implementations of nearest neighbors use KDTree and Ball Tree data structures to perform a search, that perform significantly better than brute force nearest neighbors.
+A <a href="https://en.wikipedia.org/wiki/K-d_tree">KD Tree</a> is a K dimensional tree that partitions the vector space into a tree, reducing the complexity of searching for a vector from O(n) to O(log n).
+A <a href="https://en.wikipedia.org/wiki/Ball_tree">Ball Tree</a> is also a tree based data structure used for KNN search, but it partitions the data into hyperspheres rather than splitting based on hyperplanes.
+It can search for data with complexity of O(n log n), but creating the data structure to search can be time intensive.
+However, when N becomes millions or billions, even these time complexities can be too slow.
+ANN methods can bring the runtime complexity to O(1), while sacrificing some result accuracy.

-Traditional nearest neighbors searches traverse through all potential target objects and calculate the exact distance to find the closest objects.  <b>Approximate nearest neighbors algorithms seek to approximate this distance in a performant way to be used in online machine learning or search systems.</b>  This can be used for recommendation systems or other applications where exact distance or order is not necessary.
+<b>Approximate nearest neighbors algorithms seek to approximate this distance in a performant way to be used in online machine learning or search systems.</b>  This can be used for recommendation systems or other applications where exact distance or order is not necessary.

 <h3>Performance benefits</h3>